 4. Automate Savings

-Many people live in fear of the next surprise financial hit, such as an unexpected emergency room visit for a child.
+Many people live in fear of the next surprise financial hit, such as an emergency room visit for a child.

 With an emergency fund, you don’t have to live in fear.
 But you can’t just say, “I want an emergency fund.”